 The Duke of Edinburgh’s Award was established in 1956 as a way of creating opportunities for young people to learn new skills, meet new challenges and have a lot of fun in the process.
-Every year Richard Hale enrols students from Years 9 and 12 to undertake the Bronze and Gold level awards respectively.
+We have a well established DofE program which enables a large number of pupils from across the school to complete the program.

 Our students involve themselves in a wide variety of activities on their D of E journeys – such as volunteering as athletics or football coaches, learning how to code or developing their mountain biking skills.